Boeing factory workers cope with the coronavirus threat as layoffs loom

 One older employee, a mechanic who works on the 737 MAX inside the Renton factory, unlike most of the others interviewed, said he’s unhappy with the safety conditions.

 He has an underlying health condition that leaves him vulnerable to COVID-19 and anxious about the risks.
-He is constantly annoyed by workmates failing to keep six feet away or not wearing their masks properly.
+He is constantly annoyed by workmates failing to keep 6 feet away or not wearing their masks properly.

 He said some employees view the coronavirus “as some kind of made-up political ploy.”
 He’s found managers unsympathetic when he has complained.